publiccodenet/blog/_posts/2021-05-20-pruning-the-oldest-issues.md

 - [#62 Bundle policy and code: invite policy makers to contribute their own work in their own formats](https://github.com/publiccodenet/standard/issues/62) - added comment on upcoming work session
 - [#167 Template: Reference back to Foundations' core value propositions](https://github.com/publiccodenet/standard/issues/167) - comment added, close next time if nothing new
 - [#168 Include section on 'how to implement standard in your organisation'?](https://github.com/publiccodenet/standard/issues/168) - important issue, but should not be in the standard, transferred to About.
-Might even be an course on the City by City platform where we have the Standard for Public Code course
+Might even be an course on the CITYxCITY platform where we have the Standard for Public Code course
 - [#170 Margins on the print version can use improvement](https://github.com/publiccodenet/standard/issues/170) - closed
 - [#177 Create some amazingly easy 'good first issue's](https://github.com/publiccodenet/standard/issues/177) - closed
 - [#182 suggest changing policy makers to public policy makers in all standard criteria headers](https://github.com/publiccodenet/standard/issues/182) - make this a decision point in a community call